HVAC Precautions For The Winter Season

-Although mentioned earlier, it is worth reiterating that the vast majority of furnace maintenance and repairs require the attention of a specialized technician to ensure maximum heating and safety for your home.
+Although mentioned earlier, it is worth reiterating that the vast majority of furnace repair and maintenance require the attention of a specialized technician to ensure maximum heating and safety for your home.
 Also, many newer, modern furnaces utilize electronic ignition systems that can carry considerable voltage and cause injury to inexperienced homeowners who try to tinker with them.
-Attempting to fix your own furnace without proper training or guidance is not only unsafe, it can also potentially result in additional damage to delicate components that will turn a minor issue into a major repair job and expense.
+Attempting to fix your own furnace without proper training or guidance is not only unsafe, but it can also potentially result in additional damage to delicate components that will turn a minor issue into a major repair job and expense.

 Winter Fire Safety Recap

 By now, you know the basics and then some of promoting fire safety for your heating system and home for the winter season.
-Here are some of the key takeaways homeowners should remember for every year.
+Here are some of the key takeaways homeowners should remember every year.

 - Keep anything that can burn at least three feet away from heating equipment such as furnaces, fireplaces, wood stoves, or portable space heaters.

 - Remember to implement and communicate a three-foot radius “kid-free zone” around open fires and space heaters.